Paubox/paubox-rails/README.md

 ### Getting Paubox API Credentials
 You will need to have a Paubox account.
-Please contact [Paubox Customer Success](https://paubox.zendesk.com/hc/en-us) for details on gaining access to the Transactional Email API alpha testing program.
+You can [sign up here](https://www.paubox.com/join/see-pricing?unit=messages).

+Once you have an account, follow the instructions on the Rest API dashboard to verify domain ownership and generate API credentials.

 ### Configuring API Credentials
 Create a new file at config/initializers/paubox.rb and add the following.